psteitz/text-clustering/README.md

 Text clustering algorithms implemented using Huggingface models and frameworks.

-1. Apply k-means classification to the representations from the top layer of a pre-trained transformer model.
+1. Apply k-means classification to the representations from the top layer of a pre-trained transformer model after forward feed of full input text fields
-2. (original?)
-Take all the input texts and split them up into sentences.
-For each sentence in the combined set, compute how much each of the input texts implies it.
-Display ranked list of sentences.
+2. Take all the input texts and split them up into sentences.
+Compute classifications as in 1 but at the sentence level
+3. Split input texts into sentences and rank the sentences by how much the other sentences imply them